David Denton: Background

+Rugby playing career

 Club career

 He moved to Edinburgh to study economics at the University of Edinburgh.
 While at university he played for Edinburgh Academicals.
 Although he struggled to begin with, playing in the 3rd XV for much of his first season, he advanced into the Accies' 2nd team, "TWAYS", under the tutelage of Malcolm McVie.
 He was brought into the Scotland under-20s set-up before playing for the Scottish National Academy.
 He was then awarded a professional contract at Edinburgh for the 2010–11 season.

 His performances in his debut season lead him to being selected for Scotland's extended World Cup squad in the build-up to the showpiece.
 As well as his defensive capabilities, Denton is known to be an effective ball carrier due to his strength and agility (particularly for a man of his size — 1.96m and 119 kg).

 In December 2013, Denton ended speculation about his future (which had seen him linked with a move to the Aviva Premiership) by signing a contract extension which saw him remain at Murrayfield until 2015.

 On 10 November 2015, Denton signed for English club Bath Rugby who compete in the Aviva Premiership from the 2015–16 season.

 On 30 May 2017, it was announced Denton would move from Bath to local rivals Worcester Warriors for the 2017-18 season.
 On 14 February 2018 Leicester Tigers announced the signing of Denton from Worcester for the 2018–19 season.
 Denton was forced to retire from rugby due to concussion in September 2019.